Summary

 Detailed Description

 The DISC-DIRINT decomposition model was calibrated on horizontal irradiance data.
 Its central input is the clearness index: which characterizes atmospheric transmittance through empirical relationships.
-Substituting GTI for GHI and AOI for produces a “tilted” that does not map cleanly to these relationships.
+Substituting the global tilted irradiance (GTI) for GHI and the angle of incidence (AOI) for produces an estimated “tilted” clearness index that does not map cleanly to these relationships.
 A tilted surface sees a reduced fraction of the sky dome, receives ground-reflected irradiance that has no horizontal equivalent, and the beam projects through rather than .
 The mismatch grows with tilt angle.
 The iterative procedure compensates for this mismatch.
-For a given timestep, the other inputs to the DISC-DIRINT model—pressure-corrected airmass, extraterrestrial irradiance, and zenith angle—are independent of the surface orientation. is the input that carries the orientation error.
-The iteration therefore targets : starting with the measured POAI as an initial proxy , the algorithm computes from , runs the full DISC-DIRINT decomposition to estimate DNI and DHI, then transposes those components back to the tilted plane using the Perez model.
-The difference between modeled and measured POAI reveals how far was from its correct value, and is fed back into to refine on the next pass.
+For a given timestep, the other inputs to the DISC-DIRINT model—pressure-corrected , extraterrestrial irradiance, and zenith angle—are independent of the surface orientation. is the input that carries the orientation error.
+The iteration therefore aims to incrementally correct , starting with an initial guess: where .
+The algorithm runs the DISC-DIRINT decomposition with this to estimate DNI and DHI, transposes those components back to the tilted plane using the Perez model, and compares the modeled POAI with the measurement.
+At each subsequent step , a new proxy is computed from and the residual between the input POAI and the re-transposed value from the previous iteration, yielding an updated . has no physical meaning of its own—it is simply the value fed into the equation to drive convergence.
 The loop converges when the modeled POAI reproduces the measurement to within 1 W/m².
-The relaxation factor decreases with iteration count because DISC and DIRINT select coefficients from discrete lookup-table bins rather than continuous functions.
+At each iteration, a relaxation factor scales the adjustment to , controlling how aggressively is corrected. decreases with iteration count because DISC and DIRINT select coefficients from discrete lookup-table bins rather than continuous functions.
 A full-step correction () works well when far from the solution, but near convergence it can overshoot and oscillate across bin boundaries.
-Progressively damping the step size ensures stable convergence.Mounting Angle Calculation
+Progressively damping the step size maximizes the chance of stable convergence.Mounting Angle Calculation

 Before decomposition, the algorithm computes the (AOI) and surface tilt for each timestep using the weather file’s mounting configuration.
-For fixed-tilt systems, the tilt is used as-is and the AOI is calculated from the fixed tilt and azimuth combined with the solar position (see Incidence Angle).
-For single-axis trackers, the tracking angle is calculated using true tracking or backtracking (selected during weather file import), assuming horizontal ground, and the AOI is derived from the resulting tilt and azimuth.Timestep Classification
+For fixed-tilt systems, and are used as-is and is calculated from the tilt and azimuth combined with the solar position , (see Incidence Angle).
+For single-axis trackers, the tracking angle is calculated from the axis geometry (, ), rotation limits (, ), stow angle (), and optionally the ground coverage ratio () for backtracking, using true tracking or backtracking (selected during weather file import), assuming horizontal ground.
+The resulting tilt and azimuth are used to compute .Timestep Classification

-The algorithm handles two cases separately based on AOI:- AOI < 90°: The beam component can reach the front surface.
-An iterative procedure solves for DNI and DHI.
+The algorithm handles two cases separately based on the angle of incidence :- : The beam component can reach the front surface.
+The standard iterative procedure mentioned above solves for DNI and DHI.

-- AOI ≥ 90°: The beam cannot reach the front surface directly.
+- : The sun is behind the modules and the beam cannot reach the front surface directly (rare occurrence).
 A simplified non-iterative procedure is used.

 Case 1: AOI < 90° (Iterative)